-For most people throughout the history of our species, the reason they live somewhere is because they were born nearby.
+For most people throughout the history of our species, the reason they have lived somewhere is because they were born nearby.
 And the reason they were born there is because their parents were born nearby.

-Very rarely, a brave and enterprising person will make a Big Move to a whole new place in search of wealth or happiness.
+Very rarely, a brave and enterprising person will make a big move to a whole new place in search of wealth or happiness.
 Some of your ancestors did that, forming an interesting chapter in your family history.
 And maybe even YOU have done that in your own lifetime, and you’re currently living far from where you were born, probably because of a bold personal choice you made.
-Good for you!
+And if so, good for you!

-I’m bringing up this topic because I am often amazed at the disparity in Niceness between different regions of the US (and of other countries and parts of the world in general).
+I’m bringing up this topic because I am often amazed at the sheer disparities in niceness between different regions here in the US, despite the fact that it’s all one country which makes it very easy to move around.
 There are some areas which have drastically better weather, or landscape, or outdoor recreation, tax rates, job possibilities, mountains, ocean, lakes, beaches – you name it.
 And yet, as I study the areas with the best attributes, the cost of living in these areas is often completely uncorrelated with how nice they are.

-Meanwhile, I’ve seen a lot of other parts of the US on my many roadtrips over the past decade.
-When visiting Tucson, Arizona and Albuquerque, New Mexico, I was astounded by the gorgeous scenery, neverending clear blue skies, and the extremely low cost at which you can pick up a stylish stucco house on a palm-treed lot in nice parts of town near the university.
-Especially after the housing price crash we’ve enjoyed in recent years in this country.
-My own Colorado is mostly cheap and presents a nice balance of culture, recreation, and reasonable outdoorsy year-round climate.
+Meanwhile, I’ve seen a lot of other parts of the US on my many road trips in the years I’ve lived here.
+When visiting Tucson, Arizona and Albuquerque, New Mexico, I was astounded by the gorgeous scenery, never-ending clear blue skies, and the extremely low cost at which you can pick up a stylish stucco house on a palm-treed lot in nice parts of town near the university.
+Although my own region near Boulder/Denver Colorado has grown quite popular (meaning expensive), the whole Mountain West still has plenty of affordable towns and presents a nice balance of culture, recreation, and reasonable outdoorsy year-round climate.

 But recently (2016), an MMM reader developed a global search tool to help seek out cool, inexpensive places to live around the world.
 It’s really well done and still expanding: check him out at The Earth Awaits – https://www.theearthawaits.com/

-In the 200-mile-stretch of beach cities around Miami, you can pick up a luxury house, or a snappy condo complex with a sweet pool and hottub, or a skyscraper overlooking the beaches and turquoise waters, for pennies on the dollar thanks to bank foreclosures, making a waterfront tropical beach compound less costly than a vinyl-clad shack in a Toronto suburb.
+In the 200-mile-stretch of beach cities around Miami, you can sometimes pick up a luxury house, or a snappy condo complex with a sweet pool and spa, or a skyscraper overlooking the beaches and turquoise waters, for less than you’d think thanks to bank foreclosures during each housing downturn, making a waterfront tropical beach compound less costly than a vinyl-clad shack in a Toronto suburb.

 Ahh, Toronto, the Big City near my birthplace.
 It’s the Canadian version of NYC.
 People pay fantastic amounts for modest houses that are buried in stale brown snow for several months each year, and commute 40 minutes each way through a 16-lane traffic jam to get to their jobs.
-Or Fort McMurray, Alberta, where people pay Toronto prices to live in a Mosquito Tundra near the arctic circle, just to plug themselves into an above-market income stream from the Saudi-Arabia-sized Oil Sands project that is in a permanent expansion there.
+Or Fort McMurray, Alberta, where people pay Toronto prices to live in a Mosquito Tundra near the arctic circle, just to plug themselves into an above-market income stream from the Saudi-Arabia-sized Oil Sands project that is cranking out fossil fuels there …. for now.
 What kind of life is this!?!?

 I also love Australia and New Zealand, where pleasantly different and fun-loving cultures combine with much more Ocean and noticeably cheaper Food and Beer – all in a gorgeous climate that rivals the best parts of North America.

-With the increasing number of careers and entrepreneurial businesses that can be done from ANYWHERE through teleworking, and the fact that an ambitious person can carve out a job for themselves in almost any city, I think that moving is often a fantastic idea, and it is mainly fear of the unknown and fear of change that is holding people back.
+With the increasing number of careers and entrepreneurial businesses that can be done from ANYWHERE thanks to remote working, and the fact that an ambitious person can carve out a job for themselves in almost any city, I think that moving is often a fantastic idea, and it is mainly fear of the unknown and fear of change that is holding people back.

-And let’s not forget the economic argument to moving.
 For me, the irresistible combination of higher income, lower taxes, and a lower cost of living was the thing that allowed me to retire so early.
-If I had not moved here at age 24, I’d probably still be working an increasingly monotonous high-salary job to this very day back in Canada.
-Mr. Money Mustache would not even exist yet!
-Early retirement is still completely feasible in any capitalist economy, of course – it’s just speedier in some areas than others.
+If I had not moved here at age 24, I’d probably still be working an increasingly monotonous tech worker cubicle job to this very day back in Canada.
+Mr. Money Mustache might not even exist yet!

-For slightly older and more settled folks like the MMM family, moving is temporarily off of the menu – we want the lad to grow up in a stable place where the faces and friends stay the same from birth until high school graduation, and even the trees and hills and seasons become familiar through the span of his childhood.
+For slightly older and more settled folks like me, moving is temporarily off of the menu – we decided to give him a stable upbringing in a stable place where the faces and friends stay the same from birth until high school graduation, and even the trees and hills and seasons become familiar through the span of his childhood.

 You should live in whatever place works best for you.
 But you should be able to prove to yourself that it really is the right place – instead of just being the place you happened to be born.